 Can Dogs Have Pickles?

 Pickles are not always the healthiest choice for treats to give to your dog.
-Yes, pickles are delicious and okay for humans to eat in moderation, but they are not a healthy treat for dogs in any way, shape, or form.
-You may be wondering why they are not good for dogs, considering the fact that cucumbers are so healthy for them, and pickles are made from cucumbers.
+Yes, pickles are delicious and okay for humans to eat in moderation; however, they are not a healthy treat for dogs in any way, shape, or form.
+You may be wondering why they are not good for dogs because cucumbers are so healthy for them and pickles are made from cucumbers.

-It is not the vegetable itself that is unhealthy.
-It is the brine that is unhealthy, since it is high in sodium, vinegar, and spices.
-All of these things can be harmful to dogs.
-But, there are some pickles that dogs can eat, in moderation of course.
+There are some pickles that dogs can eat in moderation.
 You just have to make sure that they are unsalted, unsweetened, and have no seasonings.
-If you do give your dog pickles with additives, choose sweetened pickles rather than salty and sour pickles such as dills.
+If you choose to go down the unrecommended path and give your dog pickles with additives, make sure to give them sweetened pickles rather than salty and sour pickles such as dills.

 Side Effects of Dogs Eating Pickles

 It is important to never give your dog a lot of pickles in his diet.
-The more pickles they eat, the higher their sodium levels can get, which can lead to a number of problems.
+The more pickles they eat, the higher their sodium levels can get, which can lead to several problems.
 Too much sodium in the diet can cause kidney issues, high blood pressure, and heart disease.
-To be on the safe side, you might just want to steer away from giving your dog pickles all together.
+To be on the safe side, you might just want to steer away from giving your dog pickles altogether.

 How Many Pickles Can My Dog Eat?